 The representatives wrote a list of lessons learned from each other to shape the way they approach interfaith engagement going forward.
 The first three lessons on the 18-item list were to practice hospitality, to practice self-reflection before undertaking interfaith engagement, and to approach interfaith engagement with humility and a readiness to repent.

 Jonathan Bornman, a member of EMM's Christian/Muslim Relations Team, said that the need for better interfaith engagement can be felt locally.
-Recently his friend, an asylum seeker from Iraq, told Bornman he was afraid for the upcoming hearing to determine his asylee status.
-If he is sent back to Iraq, his life will be in danger — but as a Muslim immigrant, he is afraid he will not be allowed to stay in the U.S. He asked Bornman to pray for him.
+Recently, his friend, an asylum seeker from Iraq, told Bornman he was afraid for the upcoming hearing to determine his asylee status.
+If he is sent back to Iraq, his life will be in danger — but as a Muslim immigrant, he is afraid he will not be allowed to stay in the United States.
+He asked Bornman to pray for him.

 Other attendees of the meeting included James Krabill, senior mission advocate with MMN; Rebekah Simmerman, research assistant at EMU's Center for Interfaith Engagement; Jonathan Brenneman, coordinator for Israel/Palestine Partners in Peacemaking with Mennonite Church USA; Jason Boone, peace and justice minister with Mennonite Church USA and a member of CPT's Steering Committee; John Kampen, professor of Biblical Interpretation at Methodist Theological School in Ohio, who also works as a Jewish-Christian relations consultant with Mennonite Church USA; and David Shenk, EMM global consultant.